Top 5 Employee Compliance Mistakes That Could Cost Your Business

 2. Ignoring Provident Fund and Employee State Insurance (ESI) Contributions

-In many countries, employers are required to contribute to social security funds, such as the Provident Fund (PF) and Employee State Insurance (ESI) in India.
-These contributions are mandatory and are designed to provide financial security and healthcare benefits to employees.
-Failing to make these contributions is a violation of statutory compliance.
+In many countries, employers are required to contribute to social security schemes such as the Provident Fund (PF) and Employee State Insurance (ESI).
+These programs provide financial security, retirement benefits, and healthcare support to employees.
+When companies ignore or fail to make these contributions, they are not complying with statutory regulations related to employee welfare and social security.

 3. Not Providing Statutory Leave and Benefits